containers/toolbox/doc/toolbox-enter.1.md

 ## DESCRIPTION

-Spawns an interactive shell inside a toolbox container.
-The container should have been created using the `toolbox create` command.
+Spawns an interactive shell inside a toolbox container that was created using the `toolbox create` command.
+It tries to spawn the user's default shell, but if it's not available inside the container then it falls back to `/bin/bash`.

 When invoked without any options, `toolbox enter` will try to enter the default toolbox container for the host, or if there's only one container available then